Automating-GIS-processes/site/source/index.rst

 You are encouraged to discuss and work together with other students on the laboratory exercises, however the laboratory summary write-ups that you submit must be completed individually and must clearly reflect your own work.

-.. admonition:: Open Access!

-    Course materials and recorded lesson videos are **open for everyone** at `https://autogis-github.io <https://autogis.github.io>`__.
-The aim of this course is to share the knowledge and help people to get started with their journey for doing GIS more efficiently and in a reproducible manner using Python programming.
-Feel free to share this website to anyone interested, and to use these materials in your own teaching.

 .. admonition:: Online teaching